The American Medical Association, Frustrated By Washington’s Lack Of Action On Gun Control, Issues Guidelines

 It bears noting that the guidelines were not passed unanimously.
 The suggestion for an assault weapons ban, for example, had 99 votes against it, to 446 votes for it.
 It also bears noting that many AMA members are themselves doctors, including a Montana physician who said she learned to shoot guns in junior high school gym class.

-Dr. Jim Hinsdale, a San Jose trauma surgeon, praised the policies, but said there’s much more work to do.
+Dr. Jim Hinsdale, a San Jose trauma surgeon, praised the policies but said there’s much more work to do.

 “There’s a place to start and this should be it.”